-The following faculty from the Department of Politics and Government have passed away in recent years: Thomas Dwight Wilson, Walter Bruce “Wally” Mead, John A. Gueguen Jr., and Richard J. Payne.
+The following faculty from the Department of Politics and Government have passed away in recent years: Thomas Dwight Wilson, Walter Bruce “Wally” Mead, John A. Gueguen Jr., Richard J. Payne, & Fred Roberts.

 This text draws heavily on Professors Mead’s and Gueguen’s obituaries and Professor Wilson’s biography, which was made available at his celebration of life.

 Thomas Dwight Wilson, an emeritus faculty in the Department of Politics and Government, died October 31, 2017.

 He received a master’s degree at the University of Illinois in August 1960 and taught at Thornridge High School in 1960-1961 before joining the faculty at Illinois State University in 1961, where he taught until his retirement in 1992, receiving a Ph.D. from the University of Illinois in 1975.

 Wilson’s areas of teaching and research included state and local government, urban politics, and public administration.
 He was deeply committed to the internship program, served as the public service internship coordinator, and established a scholarship to support interns.
 Wilson and his wife, Kay Wilson, were inducted into the Illinois State University College of Arts and Sciences Hall of Fame in 2012.

 Wilson was deeply involved in the community.
 Following his retirement, He Wilson was active in the ISU Annuitants Association, served as chair of the SUAA Legislative Committee, and received an ISUAA Achievement Award in 2003.

 Walter Bruce “Wally” Mead, an emeritus faculty in the Department of Politics and Government, died August 8, 2018.

 After receiving a doctorate in political science from Duke University in 1963, Mead taught at Lake Forest College from 1963 to 1967 before joining the faculty at Illinois State University, where he taught from 1967 to 1995.